ros2/design/articles/151_node_to_participant_mapping.md

 A keyed topic could be used for communicating it.
 The `Participant` GUID can be used as the key.
 This helps for keeping only one message per `Participant` in the history (see [QoS for communicating node information](#QoS-for-communicating-node-information)).
-The rest of the message will be a sequence of with the information of each node.
+The rest of the message will be a sequence with information for each node.
-That message should contain the `Node` name, and four sequences:
+For each `Node`, the message should contain the `Node` name, and four sequences:
 - GUID of its `Publishers`
 - GUID of its `Subscriptions`
 - GUID of its `Services`
 - GUID of its `Clients`

 Vector bounds: TBD

+This state message is sent each time a new `ROS Entity` is created. e.g.: A participant will updates its message when a new `Node` is created.

 ##### QoS for communicating node information